jose-perth/surfs_up/README.md

 ## Overview of Analysis

-This project is the nineth weekly challenge of the Data Science Bootcamp.
-It allows us to put into practice and showcare the skills learned in Module 9 of the bootcamp.
+This project is the ninth weekly challenge of the Data Science Bootcamp.
+It allows us to put into practice and showcase the skills learned in Module 9 of the bootcamp.

 ### Purpose